utsavsomaiya/passport/README.md

 - Generate Key: `php artisan key:generate`
 - DB migrate: `php artisan migrate`
 - Please setup the [scheduler](#scheduled-tasks) (cronjob) on the server.
+- We are using the [redis](#redis) for caching and queued jobs.
+Please install accordingly.
 - Setup [Horizon](#horizon)